frederikprijck/blog.kwintenp/_posts/2017-08-20-multicasting-operators-in-rxjs.md

 **Note2:** The fact that an observable is either cold or hot is somewhat debatable as we'll see later on.
 An observable can also hold properties from both of these states.
 In the Thoughtram article described above, they point to these observables as being 'semi-hot'.

-Let's take a look at an example:
+Lets take a look at an example:

 <a class="jsbin-embed" href="http://jsbin.com/kilobozuro/embed?js,console">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?4.0.4"></script>